catamphetamine/webpack-isomorphic-tools/README.md

         'svg'
       ],
       path: 'path to your project folder here', // or "paths"
-      loaders: ['url-loader?limit=10240'], // or "loader"; any png-image or woff-font below or equal to 10K will be converted to inline base64 instead
+      loaders: ['url-loader?limit=10240'], // or "loader" (or no "loader" at all to skip adding webpack module loader to webpack configuration); with this "url-loader" any png-image or woff-font below or equal to 10K will be converted to inline base64 instead
       path_parser: Webpack_isomorphic_tools.url_loader_path_parser // you don't need to know what this function does but you can always look at the sources (it's an extension point along with a couple more)
     }
   }